google/tensorstore/docs/installation.rst

 TensorStore is written in C++ with python bindings and is compatible with the following C++ compilers:

-- GCC 10 or later (Linux)
+- GCC 12 or later (Linux)
-- Clang 8 or later (Linux)
+- Clang 16 or later (Linux)
-- Microsoft Visual Studio 2022 version 17.0 (MSVC 14.30.30705) or later
+- Microsoft Visual Studio 2022 version 17.8 (MSVC 14.38) or later
-- Clang-cl 9 or later (Windows)
-- Mingw64 GCC 12 or later (Windows); CMake only, Bazel is not supported, and ``lld`` is recommended over ``ld`` for speed.
+- Mingw64 GCC 13 or later (Windows); CMake only, Bazel is not supported, and ``lld`` is recommended over ``ld`` for speed.
-- Apple Xcode 11.3.1 or later (earlier versions of XCode 11 have a code generation bug related to stack alignment)
+- Apple Xcode 15.0 or later

 In order to build from source, one of the above compilers is necessary along with some additional tools detailed in the sections below.